Article · 2 May 2021

 The Promised Land: a poem by Kev Reynolds

 Kev shares a contemplative poem exploring the wonder and restorative power of a physical or even mental trip outdoors.

 A lifelong passion for the countryside in general, and mountains in particular, drives Kev's desire to share his sense of wonder and delight in the natural world through his writing, photography and lecturing.

-Kev has enjoyed a fruitful partnership with Cicerone since the 1970s, producing 50 books, including guides to five major trekking regions of Nepal, and to numerous routes in the European Alps and Pyrenees, as well as walking guides for Kent, Sussex and the Cotswolds and he has several more books in the pipeline.
-His latest book, A Walk in the Clouds, is a collection of autobiographical short stories recording 50 years of mountain travel and adventures.
-He is also the contributing editor of the collaborative guide Trekking in the Himalaya.
+Claiming to be The Man with the World's Best Job, he has enjoyed a fruitful partnership with Cicerone since the 1970s, producing over 50 books, including guides to five major trekking regions of Nepal, and to numerous routes in the European Alps and Pyrenees, as well as walking guides for Kent, Sussex and the Cotswolds.
+His collection of autobiographical short stories, A Walk in the Clouds, is a record of 50 years of mountain travel and adventures, while Abode of the Gods tells of eight of his many trekking expeditions in the Himalaya.

-A frequent contributor to outdoor magazines, Kev also writes and illustrates brochures for national tourist authorities and travel companies.
-When not away in the mountains, Kev lives with his wife in a small cottage among what he calls 'the Kentish Alps', with unrestricted walking country on the doorstep.
-But he also travels throughout Britain during the winter months to share his love of the places he writes about through a series of lectures.
+When not away in the mountains, Kev lives with his wife in view of what he calls 'the Kentish Alps', with unrestricted walking country on his doorstep.
+But he also travels throughout Britain and abroad during the winter months to share his love of the places he writes about through a series of lectures.